Nachtrose/NRSAP/README.md

 ## Changelog

 This part includes only the lates changes.
 You can find the complete changelog [here](CHANGELOG.md)

+### v0.1.2i hotfix2
+- added a macro, that allows you to change foreground image with a few clicks or hide/unhide it ([#4](https://github.com/Nachtrose/NRSAP/issues/4)) - thanks Wasp
+- added an example scene and macro that uses a tile as a bacground image to avoid reloading of the whole scene ([#2](https://github.com/Nachtrose/NRSAP/issues/2)) - thanks Bruno Calado and Wasp
+- renamed `cockpits` to `foregrounds`( again, sorry for the inconvenience )
+- fixed references to foreground images in example scenes that didn't reflect the name changes from underscores to dashes
+- fixed references to foreground images in example scenes to reflect the new folder name

 ### v0.1.1i hotfix
 - fixed image references in example macros